DWS WP Framework

 }

 The example above is very rudimentary.
-You can check our example plugin's bootstrap file for a more complete example.
+You can check for a more complete example.

 There is no point for the Bootstrapper module to run on all PHP versions back to 5.3 if your own bootstrap file doesn't.
 For example, import of functions from another namespace is only supported since PHP5.6!
 For brevity, that has not been included in the code example above, but it is shown in the example plugin's bootstrap file.